KieranLitschel/PredictingClosingPriceTomorrow/Readme.md

 ### Experiment 1b - 70 trees, changing maximum number of features

-Next I adjusted max_features, which is the maximum number of features that can be considering in each tree, the default value was 4, but I tried all possible values (1 to 13).
+Next I adjusted max_features, which is the maximum number of features that are considered at each split, the default value was 4, but I tried all possible values (1 to 13).

 <img src="https://github.com/KieranLitschel/PredictingClosingPriceTomorrow/blob/master/Results/Random%20Forest/Random%20Forests%20-%20Experiment%201b.png" alt="Random forests tuning the maximum number of features" style="width: 10px;"/>